Contactless Bank cards

 Tourists may wish to select the preferred way of paying their public transport fares depending on cost and convenience, as provided by the options above.

-Please use an alternative contactless bank card (Mastercard, NETS or Visa) or stored value card (e.g. EZ-Link or NETS FlashPay card) for public transit usage.
+Please use an alternative contactless bank card (American Express, Mastercard, NETS or Visa) or stored value card (e.g. EZ-Link or NETS FlashPay card) for public transit usage.

 You may wish to contact your Issuing Bank if you encounter difficulties using a specific bank card.